npfernandes/ensemblify/README.md

 With the `conversion` module, you can convert your generated .pdb structures into a .xtc trajectory file, enabling you to easily store and analyze your conformational ensemble.

-To do this, provide the name for your created trajectory, the directory where the ensemble is stored and the directory where the trajectory file should be created.
+To do this, provide:
+- the name for your created trajectory;
+- the directory where the ensemble is stored;
+- the directory where the trajectory file should be created.

 Using the `ensemblify` command in a terminal: